You bought a Raspberry Pi a few months or years ago and have no idea which model it is?

 Raspberry Pi Zero: Wi-Fi card

-If you have it, this is a Raspberry Pi W (without GPIO pins) or WH (with them)
+If you have it, this is a Raspberry Pi W (without GPIO pins) or WH (with them).
+It may also be a Raspberry Pi Zero 2 W if you got it recently, check the exact model name with the previous methods.

-In most cases, you’ll find the model name written on the board, or thanks to Raspbian
+In most cases, you’ll find the model name written on the board, or thanks to Raspberry Pi OS (ex Raspbian).

 I didn’t note it on the chart, but as I told you in the previous part, if you arrive at the “Raspberry Pi B or B+” point, you can also check the number of USB ports and formats to find the oldest ones :